Translated from the Swedish, cleaned up, put in a nice green folder and sent to the BBC by MICHAEL PALIN and TERRY JONES

 Ripping Yarns perfectly embodies and spoofs Britain before the Second World War.
 It was also the last television project that Michael Palin and Terry Jones wrote together.
 The series' tone is surprisingly changeable as each episode is virtually a short film made in a different location with a different cast and set in a different period, yet each episode retains a sense of nostalgic whimsical charm as well as being the perfect pastiche.
 Critically acclaimed, it won the 1980 Best Light Entertainment BAFTA Award.

-As the series was made before home media such as videocassette existed the scripts were published as a book available for fans to purchase.
+As the series was made before home media such as videocassette existed, the scripts were published as a book available for fans to purchase.
 This was publicised with a book signing tour of the country.
-It was released on VHS in the 1980s and has since been released on DVD in a boxset that includes 'Secrets' (1973), a Jones and Palin-written episode of the dark Black and Blue television series.
+The series was released on VHS in the 1980s and has since been released on DVD in a boxset that includes 'Secrets' (1973), a Jones and Palin-written episode of the dark comedy Black and Blue television series.